Kona Prabhakara Rao

 Kona Prabhakara Rao (10 July 1916 – 20 October 1990) was an Indian politician.
-He was a member of the Indian National Congress party and was elected four times as Member of the Legislative Assembly From Bapatla (Assembly constituency).
+He was a member of the Indian National Congress party and was elected four times as Member of the Legislative Assembly from the Bapatla Assembly constituency.

 Early life and education

 Kona Prabhakar Rao was born in Bapatla, Andhra Pradesh, into a wealthy Telugu Niyogi Brahmin family in Bapatla.
 He did most of his schooling in Bapatla.
 At the age of 16, Rao conducted a boycott of schools when late Motilal Nehru died.
 He was a social and political worker and took active part in the Salt Satyagraha movement and Quit India Movement of 1942.
 In Bapatla he organised a youth league and promoted the use of khadi.

 A keen sportsman, Rao was tennis champion of the Bombay University in 1938.
 He organised the Shivaji Vyayam Mandali at Bapatla and some other places.
 He was a wrestler and badminton champion during his college days at Pune.

 He graduated from the Loyola College, Madras and completed his law degree from the ILS Law College, Pune.
 He started practice as an Advocate in Bapatla in the composite Madras State in 1940.

 Rao was actively associated with a large number of cultural organisations.
 He had in his earlier days produced, acted and directed many Telugu films, notable among them being Mangalasutra, Niraparadhi (1951), Nirdoshi, Drohi and Soudamini.